RCAIG/HybridNet-Mangrove-Mapping/README.md

 ```

-## TO BE ADDED
+## TO BE DONE
-The pretrained .pth will be released soon.
+Add explanation for hyperparameter configuration.

 # Citing